mendix/docs/content/en/docs/appstore/connectors/email-connector.md

 #### 4.7.2 Settings in the Microsoft Azure Portal (Authentication Code Flow)

-To register your app in the Azure Portal, follow Microsoft's Tutorial [Register an app with Azure Active Directory](https://docs.microsoft.com/en-us/power-apps/developer/data-platform/walkthrough-register-app-azure-active-directory).
+To register your app in the Azure Portal, follow Microsoft's tutorial [Register an app with Azure Active Directory](https://docs.microsoft.com/en-us/power-apps/developer/data-platform/walkthrough-register-app-azure-active-directory).
 While registering, set the redirect/callback URI as the **Callback URL** mentioned while configuring [OAuth Provider Configuration Details](#oauth-config-details).

 This connector contains functionality for sending and receiving emails, so during the OAuth process the connector will ask for permissions for sending and receiving email.